LoginRadius/docs/content/howto/handle-token.md

 summary: "This guide will explain everything about token handling."
 ---

-Access tokens are used to retrieve profile data and handle additional user functionality.
-A client passes the access token to the server and the server uses this token to decide whether the client is authorized to access the resource or not.
+> Access tokens are used to retrieve profile data and handle other user functionality.
+A client passes the access token to the server, and the server uses this token to decide whether the client is authorized to access the resource or not.

-## Access token lifetime

-LoginRadius Access tokens have some default expiration time and can be changed as per your business requirements.
-For example, access tokens should quickly expire in backing applications for security reasons.
-Checkout our [Session Management](/security/session-management/) document for more details about the access token lifetime.

-## How to get Access token

-On successful authentication on the IDX page, LoginRadius’s default script sends an access token in the query string as a token parameter the return_url that you specified in the action URL.
+On successful authentication on the Auth Page (IDX), LoginRadius’s default script sends an access token in the query string as a token parameter with the return_url that you specified in the action URL.

-Below is the access URL for Login Action, checkout our [Auth Page (IDX)](/concepts/idx-overview/) for more information about actions and key benefits.
+Below is the access URL for Login Action:

 ```
 https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=login&return_url=<Return URL>
 ```

-After the successful completion of Login or Registration action, token will get appended with the mentioned Return URL as below:
+Upon registration or login, the user is redirected to the specified return URL with a token appended.
+The following is an example:

 ` <Return URL>?token=745******-3e8e-****-b3**2-9c0******1e.`

+Check out our [Auth Page (IDX)](/concepts/idx-overview/) for more information about available actions and key benefits.
+## Access Token Lifetime
+Access tokens have a default expiration time in the LoginRadius Identity Platform, and you can change it as per the business requirements.
+For example, access tokens should quickly expire in banking applications for security reasons.

+Check out our [Session Management](/security/session-management/) document for more details about the access token lifetime.
 ## Token Handling

-Once your application receives an access token, store this token client side and use for further API calls directly or using our SDKs by passing this as a **Bearer** credentials in HTTP **Authorization header**.
+Once your application receives an access token, store this token client-side/server-side and use it further for API calls or via our SDKs by passing this as a **Bearer** credentials in HTTP **Authorization header**.

 ### Web SDKs

-Following are the examples of Web SDKs, utilizing multiple languages and their [SDKs](/sdk-libraries/overview/) to identify this token and retrieve user data.
+Following are the examples of [Web SDKs](/sdk-libraries/overview/) utilizing multiple languages to identify this token and retrieve user data.

 PHP
 ```PHP